Wirtschaftswunder: West Germany

 The fundamental reason for the quick economic recovery of West Germany can be found in the ordoliberal growth model.
 Germany had a skilled workforce and a high level of technological experience in 1946, but its capital stock had largely been destroyed during and after the war.
 The disadvantage of the small capital stock was compounded by the difficulty in converting the German economy to the production of civilian goods, as well as by rampant monetary and regulatory problems, leading to unusually low economic output during the first post-war years.

 These initial problems were overcome by the time of the Currency Reform of 1948, which replaced the Reichsmark with the Deutsche Mark as legal tender, halting rampant inflation.
 This act to strengthen the West German economy had been explicitly forbidden during the two years when JCS 1067 was in effect.
 JCS 1067 had directed the U.S. forces of occupation in Germany to "take no steps looking toward the economic rehabilitation of Germany".

 At the same time, the West German government, following Erhard's advice, cut taxes sharply on moderate incomes.
 Walter Heller, a young economist with the U.S. occupation forces (he would later become chairman of the Council of Economic Advisers under President of the United States John F. Kennedy), wrote in 1949 that to "remove the repressive effect of extremely high rates, Military Government Law No. 64 cut a wide swath across the German tax system at the time of the currency reform".
 Individual income-tax rates, in particular, fell dramatically.
 Previously the tax rate on any income over 6,000 Deutschmark had been 95 percent.
 After tax reform, this 95 percent rate applied only to annual incomes above 250,000 Deutschmark.
 For the West German resident with an annual income of about 2,400 Deutschmark in 1950, the marginal tax rate fell from 85 percent to 18 percent.

 Erhard also issued a decree abolishing price controls.
-This move was conducted without the permission of the Allied occupying powers, and was opposed by the Social Democratic Party, by most West German manufacturing interests, and (according to Erhard) by at least some of his own advisers.
-At the time, food was difficult to find in stores at the artificially low price, and was instead often acquired by barter or through the black market.
+This move was conducted against the recommendation of the Allied occupying powers, and was opposed by the Social Democratic Party, by most West German manufacturing interests, and (according to Erhard) by at least some of his own advisers.
+At the time, food was difficult to find on sale at the artificially low price, and was instead often acquired by barter or through the black market.
 Once the price controls were removed, the shortages disappeared and the economy improved dramatically.
 The removal of price controls returned supply and demand to equilibrium.
-Once the goods could be sold for the higher price that reflected the cost of production, it incentivized producers to increase production, ultimately increasing economic efficiency.
+Once the goods could be sold for the higher price that reflected the cost of production, it incentivised producers to increase production, ultimately increasing economic efficiency.